 A person who accumulates a large number of animals while failing to take account of the deteriorating conditions under which themselves and the animals live that affects the health of the animals.

 There is little in the way of studies or theories on or about cat hoarders, which is why I have had a go at it myself.
 The cause is unknown.
-This supports my theory that most often there is no medical or psychological cause.
-It is a great shame that the cat is hurt.
+This supports my theory that most often there is no medical or psychological cause (but see below).
+It is a great shame that the cats are hurt.
 But many millions of people who are not cat hoarders and who claim to care deeply for their cats hurt their cats because they view the cat as not quite deserving as equal treatment to a human (see Declawing cats as a good example).

 |Event – Sample etc. Sample size = 54 cases.
 This covers all types of animal.||Figure – percentage etc. This relates to a USA study published in 19992 The comments are my views alone.|